opencomputeproject/SAI/doc/sai-ptf/pcbb_test_plan.md

 ### Testing Data Packet <!-- omit in toc -->

-This test should cover the data in the table below
+This test should cover all the data in the table below (traverse all data)

 DSCP_MAP_TABLE
 |DSCP|TC to verify| Expected DSCP after encap(outer)|Outgoing Queue(Tunnel)|Priority(Port)|